-005CE - English as a Second Language (0)
+005CE - English as a Second Language (0) Lecture: 1 hour

 ESL NC 005CE is an English as a second language course designed as a forum for ESL students to develop listening, speaking, and grammar skills in a contextualized format.
 An emphasis will be placed on the production and comprehension of phrases and sentence structures used in the target subject.